21 Best Lazy Dog Breeds for Apartment Living - CityDogsLife Skip to content

 newfoundland

-Is a very calm dog, especially indoors, and likes to be around his home which makes the Newfoundland perfect for apartment living.
+He’s a calm dog indoors and stays close to home, which makes the Newfoundland perfect for apartment living.

 Final Thoughts